 The truth is that despite the fabulous progress of science, we still do not know the nature of the mind.

 In other words, consciousness remains strictly human; it is pointless to "force" it on chatbots, even if they are named "Sydney" or "Venom".
 After all, does ChatGPT have its own consciousness?
 Let's ask her!

 Question: Dear ChatGPT, do you consider yourself as a personality in its own right, distinct from your creators?

 ChatGPT: As an Al language model, I don't have the capacity to consider myself as personality in its own right, distinct from my creators.
 I don't have feelings, emotions, beliefs, or desires like a human being.
 I'm just a machine learning model designed to process and generate natural language responses based on the patterns it has learned from large amounts of data.

 While I'm capable of generating responses that may appear to be conversational, I'm ultimately just a tool created by humans to assist with language-based tasks.
 I don't have a sense of self or a distinct personality separate from my programming.

-Drieu Godefridi is a jurist (Saint-Louis University of Louvain), a philosopher (Saint-Louis University of Louvain) and a doctor in legal theory (Paris IV-Sorbonne).
-He is the author of The Green Reich.
+Drieu Godefridi is a jurist (University Saint-Louis, University of Louvain), philosopher (University Saint-Louis, University of Louvain) and PhD in legal theory (Paris IV-Sorbonne).
+He is an entrepreneur, CEO of a European private education group and director of PAN Medias Group.
+He is the author of The Green Reich (2020).